D.R.E.A.M.

-"D.R.E.A.M." (an acronym of "Drugs Rule Everything Around Me") is a song by American singer Miley Cyrus from her second extended play, She Is Coming (2019).
+"D.R.E.A.M." (an acronym for "Drugs Rule Everything Around Me") is a song by American singer Miley Cyrus from her second extended play, She Is Coming (2019).
 It features guest vocals by American rapper Ghostface Killah, and was written by Cyrus, Killah, John Cunningham, RZA, and Ilsey Juber, while being produced by Cunningham and RZA.
 It samples Wu-Tang Clan's 1993 song "C.R.E.A.M." throughout, with the group members credited as co-writers.

-"D.R.E.A.M." is a R&B song that references the singer's relationship with drugs.
+"D.R.E.A.M." is a pop and R&B song that references the singer's relationship with drugs.
 Promotion for the track began with a live debut of the song at BBC Radio 1's Big Weekend on May 27, 2019, and subsequently continued on other music festivals.
 A one minute accompanying clip sequence for the song was released on May 31, 2019, through Cyrus' official YouTube channel.
 It features black and white footage of the singer, wearing a black sheer bra.

 Composition

 "D.R.E.A.M." is two minutes and forty-eight seconds long.
 It was written by Cyrus, Ghostface Killah, John Cunningham, RZA, and Ilsey Juber, while its production was done by Cunningham and RZA.
 It samples Wu-Tang Clan's 1993 song "C.R.E.A.M." throughout, which in turn samples the Charmels' 1967 song, "As Long As I've Got You", with Wu-Tang members credited as co-writers.

-"D.R.E.A.M" is a R&B song with a pop tune and a trap production.
+"D.R.E.A.M" is a pop and R&B song with elements of trap.
 It references the singer's relationship with drugs and honors her party lifestyle: "Always last to leave the party/Drugs rule everything around me/Wake up with new tattoos on my body/Drugs rule everything around me/Hit the Goose, raise a toast, pop the molly," she sings in part of the chorus.
 Killah's verse drops in the outro, offering his own perspective on drug use: "The drugs rule everything around me/You could call me a king/I got it all in my store, you should crown me/Purple Perc, sticky green Mollies, sipping lean."

 Cyrus namechecks American boxer Muhammad Ali and country singer and godmother Dolly Parton, while Killah references Michael Jackson's 1982 song "Billie Jean".